Iris Starn Workshops & Fellowship

 Starn Fellows are current MFA candidates in Creative Writing at Saint Mary’s College of California.

-In Spring of 2025, four Starn Workshops will take place.
-Meet our 2025 Starn Fellows who will teach these workshops below.
+In Spring and Summer of 2026, six Starn Workshops will take place.
+Meet our 2026 Starn Fellows who will teach these workshops below.

 Iris Starn Fellows

 Isa Maloof is a poet, teacher, and mother.
-She holds an MA in Theological Studies from Harvard University and is currently an MFA Candidate and Teaching Fellow at Saint Mary’s College of CA.
+She holds an MA in Theological Studies from Harvard University and is currently an MFA candidate and Teaching Fellow at Saint Mary’s College of California.

 Genay Markham (East Bay School of Performing Arts)